shenhuiying2017/azure-docs.es-es/articles/active-directory/active-directory-branding-custom-signon-azure-portal.md

 <properties
-pageTitle="Personalización de la página de inicio de sesión en la versión preliminar de Azure Active Directory | Microsoft Azure" description="Aprenda a agregar una personalización de marca de empresa a la página de inicio de sesión de Azure" services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Customize your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a company branding to the Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"